mkappas/challenge_2_participant_info/README.md

 ## Rules and Instructions

+* One member from each team should clone this repository into the root of their shared project directory (`/bask/projects/e/edmondac-bc23-team[1-10]`).
+After cloning you should have a directory `/bask/projects/e/edmondac-bc23-team[1-10]/challenge_2_participant_info`.
+Do not rename it or change the folder structure.
+Others can clone it in a different directory to experiment (for example in their home directories), but we will only grade solutions that are found in the aforementioned shared folder path.
 * Submit one non-array job for each of the three secrets.
 You are allowed to submit more jobs for the same file, if for example a previous job failed, but you should solve all hashes from each of the three secrets files in the same job.
-* Keep the three `secrets` within your project directory and not in one of the team member's home directories.
-You can of course experiment in your home folder but we will only grade solutions that are found in the project folder.
 * Each of the three `secrets` directories should include four files only.
 Those are the `secrets#.txt` file with the hashes that we provide, a job submission script, a `slurm-*.out` file and a `slurm-*.stats` file.

 ## Marking Scheme